Cohabitation and Nonmarital Agreement between Parties Living Together but Remaining Unmarried with Joint Purchase of Real Estate 2025

 Contact us

-A cohabitation agreement is a legal contract between unmarried partners, outlining the management of financial responsibilities and property division in the event of separation or death.
+A cohabitation agreement is a legal contract between two unmarried individuals living together.
+It outlines how partners will handle money, property and responsibilities during the relationship and in the event of separation, illness or death.

 Cohabitation can be an alternative to marriage in situations where marriage is not possible for legal or religious reasons (such as same-sex, interracial or interreligious marriages).
 Cohabitation, sometimes called de facto marriage, is becoming a more common substitute for conventional marriage.